AdamSzr/AdamSzr/README.md

 B.Eng. in Computer Science (Polish Naval Academy in Gdynia).

-📫 How to reach me: You can reach me through GitHub or via LinkedIn [Twoje Imię i Nazwisko].
+📫 How to reach me: You can reach me through GitHub or via LinkedIn Adam Szreiber.

 🛡️ Master's Thesis Highlight: ShieldMail
 Developed the central component of the ShieldMail ecosystem – a secure email processing system.